steefan85/ABB_B23_Energy_Meter/README.md

 user must edit the corresponding entry in [BZ40i_Config_User.h](https://github.com/adlerweb/BZ40i_Energy_Meter/blob/master/BZ40i_Config_User.h#L15) file.</br>
 adding #define USE_HARDWARESERIAL to the main ino file is not enough.</i>

+Keep in mind you need to set your BZ40i to RTU-mode with the same baudrate as defined here, for example "BAU r4.8k".

 ---

 ### Initializing: ###